 What is happening?

-Various packages of work are being undertaken from now through to 2018 to reduce the rate of leaks and breaks on 7,800 kilometres of the farmlands water supply network.
+Various stages of work have being undertaken since 2015 through to 2019 onwards to reduce the rate of leaks and breaks on 7,800 kilometres of the farmlands water supply network.

 Where are the improvement works?